xlab-uiuc/linux-mcdc/docs/measure-kernel-mcdc.md

     Other settings (e.g. Arm) can possibly work, but they are not fully tested.

+- Larger than 24G of main memory is recommended.
 - If we don't plan to build LLVM from source, please reserve ~30G of disk space; otherwise reserve ~150G.